v0id-strike/Voidborne-Archives/Obscure Codex/Arch-Setup.md

 sudo reboot
 ```

 After reboot, Arch should appear in the GRUB menu alongside CachyOS. 🚀

----

-### **Let me know if you need adjustments or a specific configuration!**